 - 3.11 At Westgate we identify children with SEND through the monitoring and tracking of progress of all children by an on-going process of Assess, Plan, Do, Review.
-Children with SEND may be identified at any stage of this process during their school life, however early identification is the aim. - 3.12 Through appropriate curricular provision, we respect the fact that children: - Have different strategies for learning. - Have different educational and behavioural needs and aspirations. - Acquire, assimilate and communicate information at different rates. - Need a range of different teaching approaches and experiences. - May have potential barriers to learning which need to be overcome. - 3.13 If a teacher is concerned about some aspect of a child's progress, behaviour or well-being (s)he will decide what action to take within the normal daily classroom routine and respond with Quality First Teaching.
-This is detailed in the Westgate Continuums of Provision. - 3.2 Any concerns are dealt with in a number of ways: - An adapted approach through choice of resources or a change to the teaching method or learning style currently being used. - A change to the teaching and learning environment will be made where necessary. - Additional support given in the form of Same Day Intervention, group intervention or additional in-class support. - Initially concerns are discussed with parents or carers of the child to ask for their support in resolving the problem/s. - The teacher will inform the SENDCo of their concerns as and when they arise and support will be given where needed. - During the termly target setting meetings with the Senior Leadership Team [SLT] provision plans are reviewed.
-This is an integral part of the APDR system. - Provision grids are updated every term to identify the needs of all children, to state the support in each class and to ensure continuity and progression. - The SENDCo will regularly monitor the level of needs, provision and progress across the school and adapt approaches where necessary. - 3.4 If no progress is made then the child will remain on the Graduated Approach (as detailed below).
+Children with SEND may be identified at any stage of this process during their school life, however early identification is the aim. - 3.12 Through appropriate curricular provision, we respect the fact that children: - Have different strategies for learning. - Have different educational and behavioural needs and aspirations. - Acquire, assimilate and communicate information at different rates. - Need a range of different teaching approaches and experiences. - May have potential barriers to learning which need to be overcome. - 3.13 If a teacher is concerned about some aspect of a child's progress, behaviour or well-being (s)he will decide what action to take within the normal daily classroom routine and responds with Quality First Teaching. - 3.2 Any concerns are dealt with in a number of ways: - A differentiated approach through adaptation of resources or a change to the teaching method or learning style currently being used. - A change to the teaching and learning environment will be made where necessary. - Initially concerns are discussed with parents or carers of the child to ask for their support in resolving the problem/s. - The teacher will inform the SENDCo of their concerns as and when they arise and methods of intervention will be put into place - During the termly target setting meetings with the Senior Leadership Team [SLT] provision plans are put into place.
+This is an integral part of the APDR system. - Provision grids are updated every term to identify the needs of all children, to state the intervention in each class and to ensure continuity and progression. - The SENDCo will regularly monitor the level of needs, provision and progress across the school and adapt approaches where necessary. - 3.4 If no progress is made then the child will remain on the Graduated Approach.
 If progress is made the child will continue with quality first teaching.